2013 Shapla Square protests: 6 May

 By nightfall, many of the demonstrators had left the city, but about 50,000- 70,000 still remained in Shapla Square.
-There, they held prayers and were addressed by their leaders.
+After 10 pm, Prime Minister Sheikh Hasina reportedly gave the initial order to launch an operation at Shapla Square.
+Acting on that directive, law enforcement agencies cut electricity at 1:45 am and launched a coordinated crackdown, leaving one exit open.
+Hefazat members held prayers at the square and were addressed by their leaders.
 At around 2.15 am on 6 May, security forces cut power to the area.
 At 2:30 a.m. about 5000 members of the security forces launched "Operation Shapla", or "Operation Flash Out", to remove them.
 The forces included members of the Bangladesh Police, RAB, and BGB.
-At first they used megaphones, asking the protesters to leave the area peacefully.
-Then, moving in from three directions via Dainik Bangla, Fakirapool and Bangladesh Bank intersection, security forces used tear gas, rubber bullets, and sound grenades to disperse the demonstrators.
+At first, they used megaphones, asking the protesters to leave the area peacefully.
+Then, moving in from three directions via Dainik Bangla, Fakirapool and the Bangladesh Bank intersection, security forces used tear gas, rubber bullets, and sound grenades to disperse the demonstrators.
 Most fled the area, but others hid in side streets and buildings, where they were shot down by security forces.
-Hefazat alleges that the bodies were then picked up by garbage trucks and dumped outside the city.
-Ahmad Shafi was escorted away from a madrassa in Dhaka and flown to Chittagong.
-Police insisted he was not arrested but was leaving voluntarily.
+Hefazat alleged that the bodies were then picked up by garbage trucks and dumped outside the city.
+Ahmad Shafi was escorted away from a madrassa in Dhaka and flown to Chittagong.The police insisted he was not arrested but was leaving voluntarily.

 On the following morning, the protests spread across the country.
 In Narayanganj, students and teachers of a local madrasa held protests and blockaded the Dhaka-Chittagong highway.
 In return, police fired on the protesters, killing 27.
 In Hathazari Upazila, six people were shot dead by police, while in Bagerhat, a Hefazat member died in a clash between protesters and police.